This is the one and only Excellence in Broadcasting Network.

 Whatever you're going to pay the bipartisan commission, pay me.

-I just gave you the answer.
+I just gave you the answer for hell's bells here.

 Are they serious?

-A bipartisan blue ribbon commission to focus on bringing down the national debt, increasing revenue.
+A bipartisan blue-ribbon commission to focus on bringing down the national debt, increasing revenue?

 Good.